microsoft/code-with-engineering-playbook/docs/documentation/recipes/deploy-docfx-azure-website.md

 The Azure App Service needs to access the Key Vault to get the certificate.
 This is needed for the first run, but also when the certificate is renewed in the Key Vault.
 For this purpose the Azure App Service accesses the Key Vault with the App Service resource provided identity.
 This identity can be found with the service principal name **abfa0a7c-a6b6-4736-8310-5855508787cd** or **Microsoft Azure App Service** and is of type **Application**.
 This ID is the same for all Azure subscriptions.
 It needs to have Get-permissions on secrets and certificates.
 For more information see this article [Import a certificate from Key Vault](https://learn.microsoft.com/en-us/azure/app-service/configure-ssl-certificate#import-a-certificate-from-key-vault).

-### Add the custom domain and SSL certificate to the App Service
+### Add the Custom Domain and SSL Certificate to the App Service

 Once we have the SSL certificate and there is a complete DNS registration as described, we can uncomment the code in the Terraform script from the Quick Start folder to attach this to the App Service.
 In this script you need to reference the certificate in the common Key Vault and use it in the custom hostname binding.
 The custom hostname is assigned in the script as well.
 The settings `ssl_state` needs to be `SniEnabled` if you're using an SSL certificate.
 Now the creation of the authenticated website with a custom domain is automated.

-## 3. Deploy Azure resources from your local machine
+## 3. Deploy Azure Resources from Your Local Machine

 Open up a command prompt.
 For the commands to be executed, you need to have a connection to your Azure subscription.
 This can be done using [Azure Cli](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli).
 Type this command: